-Case Study: The Reverse Mortgage Capacity Assessment
+Case study: The reverse Mortgage Capacity Assessment

 I have received an increasing number of enquiries recently from individuals and solicitors in need of what I have come to call a ‘Reverse Mortgage Capacity Assessment’.
 This is where the amount of mortgage lending required is already known and what I am instructed to explore is how much income will be required to achieve the required level of borrowing.